ashukanderi/Face-Recognition-using-Facenet/README.md

 * __Testing/Detecting faces:__ <br>
   1. __Face Recognition from Images__:
-     1. Put the images containing the faces to predict in [`/test/`] directory.
+     1. Put the images containing the faces to predict.
      1. Open the repository directory in terminal and run following command:
       ```
           python image_recognition.py
       ```
-     1. Output images will then be available in [`/test/predicted/`] directory.
+     1. Output images will then be available.

   1. __Live Face Recognition(Obviously using camera):__
    <br>Open the repository directory in terminal and run following command: